kwhite2/git/sections/07-staging-and-committing-changes.md

 ## Why Do We Need to Use the `-m` Flag?

 The `-m` flag is useful for human purposes and technical purposes.
 For human purposes, the `-m` flag helps you keep track of the changes you're making.
 Version control is most useful when you can confidently return to a specific version.
 It can also help you be more structured in your approach to making changes—your notes to self are limited, so to make them clear, you might make commits after specific tasks are completed.
-If you update readings for the first week of classes or if you add another reading, you will want to make a.
+If you update readings for the first week of classes or if you add another reading, you will want to make a commit.
 This can also make it easier to reverse a specific change in the future.

 Also, if you type `git commit` by itself, git will open the command line's default text editor to allow you to enter the commit message in a file-like environment.
 It looks something like this: